markharrison/doc-platform-engineering/docs/01-intro.md

 As with most new software technology advancements, this topic is subject to change.
 There exist various definitions, a range of strategies, and it can provoke numerous questions.
 Additionally, new product and service releases are continuous.

-Garner predicts that by 2026, 80% of large software engineering organizations will have established platform engineering teams.
+Gartner predicts that by 2026, 80% of large software engineering organizations will have established platform engineering teams.
 Interestingly, some critics argue that Platform Engineering presents few new ideas, contending it's merely a rebranding of concepts that have been around for some time, with good marketing making it appear cool.
 These divergent perspectives are something to keep in mind as we dig a bit deeper into understanding what it is all about.

 Let's begin by exploring: Why do we need this?